srid/agda-template/README.md

 nix develop -c agda -v 2 src/hello.agda
 ```

+## VSCode

+- Install direnv, and nix-direnv.
+- Run "Agda: Load" command followed by "Agda: Compile" in `hello.agda` to sanity-check the environment.

 ## Tasks

 - [x] Fix `error: a 'x86_64-darwin' with features {} is required to build` on m1 macOS